PEP-Led Conference Highlights Inclusive Green Energy Challenges in the Global South

 4:30 PM — Closing Remarks

-The 2025 PEP Policy Conference will bring together international researchers, policymakers, development practitioners, and other stakeholders to bridge research and policy, promoting inclusive and sustainable economic development.
+The 2025 PEP Policy Conference will bring together international researchers, policymakers, development practitioners, and other stakeholders to bridge the gap between research and policy, promoting inclusive and sustainable economic development.

 PEP is thrilled to welcome participants both in-person and virtually.
 The event will be broadcast live on PEP’s YouTube channel starting at 9:00 a.m.
 (UTC+3).